ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_70_upgrade.md

 Because the {{site.data.keyword.cloud_notm}} client access VPN is limited to 512 Kbps, take one of the following actions.
 * Provision an {{site.data.keyword.cloud_notm}} Windows® 2012-2016 server Virtual Server Instance (VSI).
 * Set up a similar Windows VM on a separate vCenter Server environment within the same {{site.data.keyword.cloud_notm}} data center.
-   The Windows VM is used as a jump server into the vCenter Server instance for the upgrade that downloads the binary files from https://my.vmware.com.
-Do not place this VM on the vCenter Server instance that is being upgraded.
+   The Windows VM is used as a jump server into the {{site.data.keyword.vcf-auto-short}} instance for the upgrade that downloads the binary files from https://my.vmware.com.
+Do not place this VM on the {{site.data.keyword.vcf-auto-short}} instance that is being upgraded.

 Complete the following steps to download files to your jump server:
 1. From the VMware portal, download the following product files onto your jump server: